 How to Get Started on Online Ordering

 Quick adoption of online ordering will be essential for your restaurant to meet guest demands.
 Off-premise order volume is not enough to help you meet your usual sales and third-party platforms often charge high fees that are unsustainable during these difficult times.
-To help restaurants, Presto has launched a Contactless Dining Kit that is completely free.
+To help restaurants, Presto has launched a Contactless Dining Kit.
 Using the kit, guests can be waitlisted, view the complete menu, place orders, and pay at the table—without the need for any human contact.
-There are no setup fees and the kit can be set up in less than an hour.
-Complete the form to get more information on the free kit and reopen your restaurant within a few days.
+The kit can be set up in less than an hour.
+Complete the form to get more information on the kit and reopen your restaurant within a few days.